mojones/localgb/README.md

 ```

 Now we go and look at the properties of sequences in different numbered exons......

+For this example, we could probably get it to run quickly by finding all the exons in a single pass and writing them to 10 different output files, see the examples below on extending for hints.

 ## Extending localgb to do something different.